labsyspharm/shell-novice/_episodes/02-filedir.md

 ~~~
 {: .output}

-`-a` stands for 'show all';
-it forces `ls` to show us file and directory names that begin with `.`,
+-   `-a` stands for 'show all'; it forces `ls` to show us file and directory names that begin with `.`,
-such as `..` (which, if we're in `/Users/nelle`, refers to the `/Users` directory)
+    such as `..`
-As you can see,
-it also displays another special directory that's just called `.`,
+-   As you can see, it also displays another special directory that's just called `.`,
     which means 'the current working directory'.
-It may seem redundant to have a name for it,
-but we'll see some uses for it soon.
+-   It may seem redundant to have a name for it, but we'll see some uses for it soon.

-Note that in most command line tools, multiple options can be combined
+-   Note that in most command line tools, multiple options can be combined
     with a single `-` and no spaces between the options: `ls -F -a` is
     equivalent to `ls -Fa`.

 > ## Other Hidden Files
 >